Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Training and Experiment

 \subsubsection{Solving the Blind Spot Problem}

-During the training, to prevent overfitting, we randomly selected the initial pose of each episode within 4mm of the ground truth position of the CPH.
-However, since we were using an eye-in-hand camera, sometimes the peg would obscure the hole and create a blind spot for the camera, as shown in the left part of Figure \ref{fig:10}.
+During the training process, to mitigate the risk of overfitting, we introduced a random selection mechanism for the initial pose of each episode, ensuring it was within 4mm of the ground truth position of the CPH.
+However, due to the usage of an eye-in-hand camera, there were instances where the peg obstructed the hole, creating a blind spot for the camera, as illustrated in the left portion of Figure \ref{fig:10}.

-As shown in Figure \ref{fig:10}, we would, of course, hope the agent would understand that it should move in the negative direction of the X-axis of the BCS in this case, as a human would, but this is too idealistic.
-A simpler but efficient solution is to rotate the last wrist of the robot arm 90° clockwise, so we can easily eliminate the blind spot.
-Meanwhile, the rotation does not influence the performance of the network.
-This is because all the actions are made under the EECS.
-Just like in the left part of Figure \ref{fig:10}, the network should make the movement decision in the positive direction of the X-axis of the old EECS, and after the rotation, according to the image data, the hole is on the right side of the peg, so according to the logic, the network should make the movement decision in a positive direction of the Y-axis of the new EECS.
-However, these two movements are exactly the same under the BCS, so the rotation would not disrupt the network's decision logic.
+As depicted in Figure \ref{fig:10}, ideally, we would expect the agent to understand that it should move in the negative direction of the X-axis of the BCS in this particular scenario, just as a human would.
+However, this expectation is overly idealistic.
+A simpler yet effective solution is to rotate the final wrist of the robot arm by 90° clockwise, thereby eliminating the blind spot easily.
+Importantly, this rotation does not impact the network's performance.
+This is because all actions are performed within the EECS.
+In the case depicted in the left portion of Figure \ref{fig:10}, the network should make the movement decision in the positive direction of the X-axis of the original EECS.
+After the rotation, based on the image data, the hole is now on the right side of the peg.
+Therefore, according to the logical reasoning, the network should make the movement decision in the positive direction of the Y-axis of the new EECS.
+However, these two movements are exactly the same within the BCS.
+As a result, the rotation does not disrupt the network's decision-making logic.

-Therefore, we added an automatic angle selection module (AASM).
-The primary function of the AASM is to rotate the last wrist counterclockwise and clockwise by 45 degrees, twice each.
-Then, the pose corresponding to the grayscale image with the most black pixels is selected as the initial pose.
+Consequently, we implemented an Automatic Angle Selection Module (AASM).
+The AASM's main objective is to perform counterclockwise and clockwise rotations of the final wrist by 45 degrees, each done twice.
+Subsequently, the pose corresponding to the grayscale image with the highest number of black pixels is chosen as the initial pose.